 - Nervous system changes can include blurred vision, seeing spots, severe headaches, convulsions, and even occasionally blindness.
 Any of these symptoms require immediate medical attention.

 - Changes that affect the liver can cause pain in the upper part of the abdomen and may be confused with indigestion or gallbladder disease.
 Other more subtle changes that affect the liver can affect the ability of the platelets to cause blood to clot; these changes may be seen as excessive bruising.

 - Changes that can affect the baby can result from problems with blood flow to the placenta, and therefore, the baby does not receive proper nutrients.
-As a result, the baby may not grow properly and may be smaller than expected, or worse the baby will appear sluggish or seem to decrease the frequency and intensity of its movements.
+As a result, the baby may not grow properly and may be smaller than expected, or worse the baby will appear sluggish or seem to have decreased activity.
 Call the doctor immediately if the baby's movements decrease.

 Must Read Articles Related to Preeclampsia

 Eclampsia, a life-threatening complication of pregnancy, results when a pregnant woman diagnosed with preeclampsia (high blood pressure and protein in the urine...learn more >>

 Morning sickness, or vomiting during pregnancy is very common during the first three months of pregnancy.
 "Morning sickness" does not mean that nausea and vomit...learn more >>

 The eMedicineHealth doctors ask about Preeclampsia: